pixelaw/app_template/README.md

 Deploying to demo is almost the same as local development.
 The only difference is needing the RPC_URL of the Demo environment as well as the DEMO_URL (NOTE: this must end in a slash i.e. '/') of the Demo App to upload your manifest to.
 Both URLs can be provided by us.
 Please reach out through discord.
+Currently, sozo checks first if an environment variable was set in Scarb.toml for rpc-url.
+So, comment that out before beginning with the following steps.

 #### Build your contracts
 ````console